 The University encourages all members of the University community to be aware of both the consequences of sexual assault and misconduct and the options available to survivors.
-If a student has been sexually assaulted, university personnel are advised to use the following procedures:
+If your or a friend has been subjected to any form of sexual misconduct please use the following procedures:

-- Make sure the victim is in a safe and secure environment.
+- Get the person to a safe and secure environment.

-- Encourage the victim to try to preserve all physical evidence.
+- Preserve all physical evidence.
 (This means refraining from washing, using the toilet, or changing clothing.)
-The victim may or may not choose to press charges, but preserving physical evidence will give the person the option to do so later on.
+A person may or may not choose to press charges, but preserving physical evidence will give them the option to do so later on.

 A student charged with sexual assault or misconduct may face disciplinary actions under the University Standards of Conduct and may be prosecuted under Illinois criminal statutes.
 Even if the criminal justice authorities choose not to prosecute, the University can pursue disciplinary action.
-Sexual assault is a Class 1 felony crime in the State of Illinois.
-A convicted offender could face a mandatory 4-15 years of incarceration and be ordered to make restitution.
 Both the accuser and the accused will be informed of the outcome of any University disciplinary proceeding brought alleging a sex offense.